 - Ducks United – Offering classic car rentals as well as tours in old Citroen 2CVs or Defenders, Ducks United offers the most characterful transportation on the island.
 Various locations.

 - Ibiza Food Tours – Excellent tours of Ibiza Town’s food and wine scenes with an emphasis on local specialties and the island’s gastronomic history.
-Tours start by the port-side sailors’ statue.
-20-minute drive (10 miles).
+Tours start by the port-side sailors’ statue (10 miles).